 The Organization's revenue sources carry significant concentrations.
-For the year ended July 31, 2021, there was one grantor that represented over 10% of revenues and represented a concentration of risk which was approximately 58% of total revenues.
-For the year ended July 31, 2020, there was one grantor that represented over 10% of revenues and represented a concentration of risk which was approximately 68% of total revenues.
+For the year ended July 31, 2023, there were two grantors that represented over 10% of revenues and represented a concentration of risk which was approximately 50% and 12% of total revenues.
+For the year ended July 31, 2022, there was one grantor that represented over 10% of revenues and represented a concentration of risk which was approximately 75% of total revenues.
 A significant reduction in this funding could have an adverse effect on the Organization and its ability to operate its programs and activities.